ramarlow/ramarlow.github.io/_projects/98_go_robot.md

 ![image-center](/assets/images/rqt-graph.png){: .align-center}

-Since none of us had extensive experience on the electrical engineering side, I handled wiring of the e-stop, electromagnet, additional servo, and interaction buttons connected to the raspberry pi.
+Since none of us had extensive experience on the electrical engineering side, I handled wiring of the e-stop, electromagnet, additional servo, and interaction buttons connected to the Raspberry Pi, then implemented them by writing ROS nodes.